Generalized Feller processes and Markovian lifts of stochastic Volterra processes: the affine case: Generalized Feller semigroups and processes

 \section{Generalized Feller semigroups and processes}

 Feller semigroups have proved to be useful in the context of locally compact state spaces.
 Generalized Feller semigroups serve the same purpose on state spaces which are not locally compact, which is a typical infinite dimensional phenomenon.
 Local compactness is replaced by adjoining a \emph{proper} weight function to a state space $ X $, which measures explosion.
-Interestingly even in the locally compact case new results relevant for the theory of affine processes beyond canonical state spaces, see \cite{DufFilSch:03}, appear.
+Interestingly even in the locally compact case generalized Feller processes yield new results relevant for the theory of affine processes, see e.g.~\cite{DufFilSch:03, CFMT:11, CKMT:14}, since unbounded test functions can be considered.
 We refer to \cite{doetei:10} for all necessary details and proofs, and also to the references therein.
 Notice that even in the infinite dimensional setting there are notable examples of local compactness, see Remark \ref{rem:local_compactness}, but we point out that our cases are not locally compact in their natural topology, see Example \ref{ex:local_compactness}.